 For more than ten years I’ve operated a string of one-woman businesses.
-My model is: keep it lean, hire no one, and outsource very little.
-I’ve made my share of mistakes (a long list!), but one thing has remained constant—I want to add extreme value to my customers, and I want to make a good living without simply creating a job for myself.
+My mantra is: keep it easy, don’t hire anyone, and outsource next to nothing.
+I’ve made a lot of mistakes (who hasn’t?), but one thing has remained constant—I try to add extreme value to my customers, and I want to make a good living without working too hard.

 Here’s what I’ve learned.